blkty23/Proj2_MealsOnWheels/README.md

 #Wireframe:
 TyroneGA_p1/Proj1_Hangman/images
 #version2:
-In version2 of MealsOnWheels, it would really nice to have a many-to-many model.
+In version2 of MealsOnWheels, it would really nice to have a many-to-many model relationship.
+This would allow the Cook User and the Customer user to interface and communicate meals that the Customer would like.
 #problems:
 The biggest problem on this project was understanding the material.
 Initially, I did not understand the material completely, and there was a delay in getting all the Schemas, Views, Routes, and Controllers.
+By the time I got everything set up and related properly, I was emotionally exhausted.
+I believe with more time, I can